 Back to Top

 ¶1.
-And these are the heads of their fathers' houses, and those registered who went up with me from Babylon, in the reign of Artaxerxes the king:
+And these are the heads of their fathers’ houses and those reckoned by genealogy who went up with me from Babylon in the reign of Artahshasta the king:

 2.Of the sons of Phinehas: Gershom.
 Of the sons of Ithamar: Daniel.
 Of the sons of David: Hattush.